Priority 3: Employment

 - Participated in North Vancouver Chamber of Commerce “Learn at Lunch” series on pathways to hiring and retaining immigrant employees on the North Shore

-- Participated in entrepreneurship workshop (hosted by Vancity) for immigrants during Small Business Month
+- Participated in entrepreneurship workshop (hosted by Vancity) for immigrants during Small Business Month in October 2019

 - Developed a resource sheet for employers on resources to address workplace discrimination